 The March 11, 2011 earthquake and tsunami washed away at least 15,846 people, according to the National Police Agency.
 They numbered the total collapse of houses at 128,554.
-Royden and Nancy Toma are on staff with Japan Campus Crusade for Christ and some of the few believers in Ishinomaki, the second largest city in the Miyagi prefecture of Japan.
+Royden and Nancy Toma are on staff with Japan Cru and some of the few believers in Ishinomaki, the second largest city in the Miyagi prefecture of Japan.
 Their ministry currently involves rebuilding houses and ministering to the spiritual needs of Tohoku, the northeast region of Japan.

 The current housing options in Tohoku are few: if a person’s house is an empty lot cleared down to cement foundation, they are either living with family or in temporary government housing.
 If a house is structurally sound but with a drowned first floor, the family can live upstairs.
 And if they are able to contact someone like Roy Toma, the house may be made livable within the next few months.

-A plumber by trade, Roy and his wife, Nancy, are now dedicated to bringing both physical and spiritual aid to Japan with Campus Crusade for Christ.
+A plumber by trade, Roy and his wife, Nancy, are now dedicated to bringing both physical and spiritual aid to Japan with Cru.

 Although the mortality rate related to the earthquake and tsunami were high, the average annual suicide rate of Japan is almost double that—30,000 a year.
 More people die by their own hand each year than the number of people lost in the tsunami.